• Skip to primary navigation

 How Much Does A Structural Engineer Earn? | Salary, Job Outlook

-Now the question is, after all the years of educational and initial professional experience, how much will I earn?
+Now the question is, how much will I earn after all the years of educational and initial professional experience?

-In the UK, however, Glassdoor predicts that a Graduate Structural Engineer will earn £28,652 yearly.
+However, Glassdoor predicts that a Graduate Structural Engineer will earn £28,652 yearly in the UK.
 On the other hand, Senior Structural Engineer Salaries in London will earn £45,448 yearly.

 What Are The Differences Between A Civil Engineer and A Structural Engineer?

 According to Yenem, a top structural Engineering firm, If a bridge falls due to faulty design, it’s a structural engineer’s problem.
-If the river floods and sinks the bridge due to insufficient consideration of flood levels and climate change, or the traffic is at a standstill most of the day due to insufficient lanes or bottlenecks on approach, it’s a civil engineer’s problem!
+Suppose the river floods and sinks the bridge due to insufficient consideration of flood levels and climate change, or the traffic is at a standstill most of the day due to insufficient lanes or bottlenecks on approach.
+In that case, it’s a civil engineer’s problem!

 However, here are the distinct differences between Civil Engineering and Structural Engineering.

-Firstly, Civil Engineering focuses on design elements while structural engineering is more concerned about inspecting the materials used for construction.
+Firstly, Civil Engineering focuses on design elements, while structural engineering is more concerned with inspecting construction materials.
 The structural engineers are the ones to ensure that the materials used for construction fit structurally.

-Secondly, Civil Engineering is a four-year bachelor’s degree course offered in colleges and universities while Structural Engineering is an advanced specialization that is achieved after one becomes a Civil Engineer.
+Secondly, Civil Engineering is a four-year bachelor’s degree course in colleges and universities.
+At the same time, Structural Engineering is an advanced specialization achieved after becoming a Civil Engineer.

-After earning a bachelor’s degree in Civil Engineering, one can advance with postgraduate studies in Structural Engineering in order to specialize as a structural engineer.
+After earning a bachelor’s degree in Civil Engineering, one can advance with postgraduate studies in Structural Engineering to specialize as a structural engineer.

-Thirdly, a Civil Engineer can perform the duties of a Structural Engineer while a Structural Engineer can’t fully perform the duties of a Civil Engineer.
-In fact, Structural Engineering is a subject that is under Civil Engineering and it is also offered as a master’s or doctorate degree.
+Thirdly, a Civil Engineer can perform the duties of a Structural Engineer, while a Structural Engineer can’t fully perform the duties of a Civil Engineer.
+Structural Engineering is a subject under Civil Engineering and is also offered as a master’s or doctorate degree.

 Similarities Between Civil Engineering and Structural Engineering

-Civil Engineering and Structural Engineering are two disciplines in the field of engineering which deals with the evaluation, design construction, and preservation of elements.
+Civil Engineering and Structural Engineering are two engineering disciplines that deal with the evaluation, design, construction, and preservation of elements.
 Both must be knowledgeable regarding construction plans, must be able to teach those less experienced, and oversee their teams in the office and out in the field.

-Generally, structural engineering is categorized as an area of specialization in Civil Engineering and they work hand in hand.
+Generally, structural engineering is categorized as an area of specialization in Civil Engineering and works together.

 Conclusion

-In summary, Structural Engineering is a branch of Civil Engineering that has distinct features.
-However, they both deal with designing, evaluation, preservation, and construction of structures.
+In summary, Structural Engineering is a branch of Civil Engineering with distinct features.
+However, they both design, evaluate, preserve, and construct structures.

-A Civil Engineer is one who plans and builds public works, such as dams, bridges, and other big infrastructure projects.
+A Civil Engineer plans and builds public works, such as dams, bridges, and other big infrastructure projects.

-Civil engineers “design, construct, supervise, operate and maintain large construction projects and systems, including roads, buildings, airports, tunnels, dams, bridges, and systems for water supply and sewage treatment
+Civil engineers “design, construct, supervise, operate and maintain large construction projects and systems, including roads, buildings, airports, tunnels, dams, bridges, and water supply and sewage treatment systems.

-Structural engineering is a sub-discipline of civil engineering that is concerned both with the framework of structures and with the design of these structures to be stable and sustainable
+Structural engineering is a sub-discipline of civil engineering concerned with the framework of structures and the design of these structures to be stable and sustainable.

 Structural Engineers examine and design the gravity support and lateral force resistance of buildings, bridges, and other structures.